Dog yelps when touched is a common search term and a common question topic in dog forums.

 In almost all cases of a dog assuming that touch will cause him pain, it boils down to one of two factors: abuse or chronic illness of some sort.

-It doesn’t mean that you’re abusing your dog, however.
+Now, it doesn’t mean that YOU are abusing your dog.
 It just means that at some point in his life, he was abused, and he never got over the experience.

-While in some cases, this abandonment is from loving owners who are going through circumstances beyond their control, the majority of cases are those of neglect or outright abuse.
+While in some cases, this abandonment is from loving owners who are going through circumstances beyond their control, way too many cases are those of neglect or outright abuse.

 An adopted dog has seen and gone through things that a dog raised by loving owners from puppyhood has not.